HITLER IN PARIS: JUNE 1940

 Adolf Hitler speeded away from the Parisian Pantheon disillusioned by the landmark.
 Once returned to the car, he made an appeal to one of his companions on this journey, Arno Breker, a man who had spent his years of ascension in Paris.
 Hitler now made up his mind to tease the famous sculptor, that a true ‘man of art’ can not be a military man (Breker found himself uncomfortable wearing a trench coat).
 Being disappointed by the Pantheon, Hitler was now desirous of seeing places, where Breker had put his youth in, particularly his studio nearby in the Latin Quarter.
 On their way to the South toward ‘Boulevard Montparnasse‘, the auto column rolled on two French gendarmes, who took notice of Hitler and performed an awkward salute.
 Hitler professed to Breker that he had had a dream to study in Paris before the ‘Great War’ and his career in politics.

 The next brief stop was to happen at ‘Boulevard du Montparnasse’, a transport arteria, which interpenetrates three arrondissements of Paris.
 The area was heartily familiar to Arno Breker since the 1920s and his first studio was fairly close.
 Apart from it (studio), Breker made a point of ‘Closerie des Lilas’, an appraised Parisian cafe and a meeting point for artists, writers, architects, sculptors, and actors.
-Claude Monet, Auguste Renoir, French poet Paul Verlaine, and Paul Fort were among the frequent visitors of the place.
+Claude Monet, Auguste Renoir, French poet Paul Verlaine, and Paul Fort were among the frequent visitors to the place.
 For decades these extraordinary men used to spend their time and start arguments in the shade of the statue of Marshal Ney.
 One of the most prominent war leaders of the Napoleonic wars, the French marshal was executed not far from here at ‘Avenue de l’Observatoire’ back in 1815.
 A few moments later, Breker paid Hitler’s attention to ‘Fontaine des Quatre-Parties-du-Monde’, also known in French as ‘Fontaine Carpeaux’ just a hundred meters distance from the cafe.
 The German Fuhrer commented that the fountains reinforced his certainty regarding the ‘nobility of a talent’ of Jean-Baptiste Carpeaux, a French sculptor and an artist of the mid-XIX century, which Hitler had read a lot about.